Skip to main content

 In this article:

-When you’ve passed the initial interview, you will move forward to the Go2 talent pool.
-In this stage, we will ask you to record an Intro video.
-This is your chance to make a strong impression, increasing your chances of moving forward.
+Once you’ve passed the initial interview, you’ll move forward to the Go2 Talent Pool.
+At this stage, we’ll ask you to record an Intro Video.
+This is an important step in the process, as we’ll be sharing your video with potential partners.
+It’s your chance to make a strong first impression and help us match you more effectively with the right opportunity.

 Note: We may reach out to you to redo your video if needed.